Rex Chapman: Post-playing life

 In September 2014, Chapman was arrested for shoplifting merchandise from an Apple Store in Scottsdale, Arizona.
 Chapman made it appear that he was paying for an item at self checkout, but left the store and pawned the item to pay for gambling debts.
 Returning to the store several times, he was eventually identified by multiple employees based on his tenure in the NBA.
-Following the arrest Chapman entered a rehab facility in Louisville, Kentucky, run by a former University of Kentucky teammate.
-After a week of being drug free his abdomen pain returned and he was taken to a hospital where he was treated for an ulcer.
-Chapman's pain went away but the experience angered him, "This whole time I've been thinking I've got this jones for pain medication, it was really just an ulcer".
+Following the arrest, Chapman entered a rehab facility in Louisville, Kentucky, run by a former University of Kentucky teammate.
+After a week of being drug free, his abdominal pain returned and he was taken to a hospital, where he was treated for an ulcer.
+Chapman's pain disappeared, but the experience angered him: "This whole time I've been thinking I've got this jones for pain medication, it was really just an ulcer".
 During this time in rehab, he was prescribed Zoloft for his depression and began deep psychotherapy for the first time.

-Following his time in Louisville, he continued to seek treatment in Texas and was hired by TNT to broadcast Kentucky's 2015 Final Four Game.
+Following his time in Louisville, Chapman continued to seek treatment in Texas and was hired by TNT to broadcast Kentucky's 2015 Final Four Game.
 In September 2015, Chapman pleaded guilty to four felony charges and was sentenced to probation.
 He agreed to pay more than $15,000 to the Apple Store and complete 750 hours of community service.
-He eventually moved back to Lexington where he states he stays clean, eats healthily, and swims daily.
+Chapman eventually moved back to Lexington, where he states he stays clean, eats healthily, and swims daily.
 He hosts a pre-game show before Wildcat basketball games.